Premises Liability Property Claims: More Complex Than Meets the Eye

 The Louthian Law Firm of Columbia, South Carolina, has been helping injured people secure justice since 1959.
-When you consult the personal injury attorneys of the Louthian Law Firm about an accident you had on someone else’s property, you can count on reasoned advice from seasoned professionals.
+When you consult with our premises liability attorneys of about an accident you had on someone else’s property, you can count on reasoned advice from seasoned professionals.
 Call (803) 454-1200 for a free consultation.

 Where are premises liability claims likely to arise?

 In addition to parking lots, as in the scenario above, injuries can happen in many locations where you normally transact business or visit, including these:

 - A grocery store